 For seniors who can afford to reside in the Golden Gate City, the countless things to do and see and the warm-summer Mediterranean climate makes it an attractive spot to retire.
 People craving cultural experiences can check out some of San Francisco's best museums and be proud of the fact that the city was ranked #1 greenest in the country by a WalletHub study.

 #2.
 Mesa, Arizona

 Beautiful weather, a low cost of living, and a wide selection of golf courses and outdoor activities make Mesa an attractive spot for seniors.
 Housing and rent are in line with national averages, while retirees can enjoy some of the best health care in the nation.
 For art lovers, check out the Mesa Arts Center, with many art classes, a contemporary art museum, and performances throughout the year, including classical music, speakers, and theater.

 #1.
 St. Petersburg, Florida

-As the Sunshine State is the quintessential spot for retirement so is the Sunshine City, according to Niche.
+As the Sunshine State is the quintessential spot for retirement, so is the Sunshine City, according to Niche.
 Sun shines nearly every day of the year, and white sandy beaches and world-class golf courses minutes away earn St. Petersburg an A from Niche for outdoor activities.
-Nearly one-third of the population is age 55 or over, and 58% of the population owns a home, with values well below the national average.
+Nearly one-fifth of the population is 55 or over, and 63% of the population owns a home, with values right around the national average.